massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Find Massachusetts Inmate Records

 Massachusetts inmate records are the original documentation of individuals incarcerated by the courts in a penal institution or jail in Massachusetts.
 Per MGL C.127 §2 and MGL C.124 §1(j), the Massachusetts Department of Corrections (MADOC) and local law enforcement agencies create and keep accurate inmate records.
-These records contain personal, commitment, admission, sentencing, and release information of inmates.
+These records contain inmates' personal, commitment, admission, sentencing, and release information.

 Are Incarceration Records Public Information in Massachusetts?

-In Massachusetts, records of an inmate’s incarceration are open to the public unless access is limited by law or public policies of the state’s Department of Corrections.
+In Massachusetts, records of an inmate's incarceration are open to the public unless access is limited by law or the state's Department of Corrections public policies.
 These records are disseminated to the public and inmates according to provisions of the Massachusetts Public Records Law.

 What Information is Contained in a Massachusetts Inmate Record?